 - What will ‘privacy’ really mean for future generations, after the Baby Boomers and Generation X pass on?

 - So Easy by Royksopp

 - No Role Model by J-Cole

-Please note two corrections to my comments regarding yearly spending per generation.
-The correct numbers are:
+Note: Here are two corrections to my comments regarding yearly spending per generation.

 - Millennials: approx. $200 billion

 - Gen-X: approx. $125 billion